tea7010/MyLearning/english/writing.md

 * I don't know how I should be as a professional in this team.
 I know focusing on a project and putting best foot forward is the first priroty to do, but there are lots of things I can learn from other tesks and levaledge the knowledges to the main or future task as well.
 So I believe trying out as many tasks and experience as possible are quite important to mature my skill.
 Why not go for it?
 * I’m not sure how I should approach being a professional in this team.
 I understand that focusing on a project and putting my best foot forward is the top priority, but there are many things I can learn from other tasks and leverage that knowledge for my current or future projects.
 That’s why I believe trying out as many tasks and gaining diverse experiences is crucial for improving my skills.
 Why not go for it?

+* I have been becoming fluent and free to talk without any difficulties.
+I think it is quite a good outcome of listening podcasts and journaling.
+* I’ve been becoming more fluent and confident in speaking without much difficulty.
+I think this is a great result of listening to podcasts and journaling.